Ravieroy/ravieroy.github.io/_posts/2021-3-26-Linux on Android.md

 ---
 layout: post
-title: You're up and running!
+title: Installing Manjaro in Android(OnePlus 7T)
 ---

-# Android
+## Why use Linux in Android OS?